google/googletest/googletest/docs/advanced.md

-where `statement` is a statement that is expected to cause the process to die, `predicate` is a function or function object that evaluates an integer exit status, and `matcher` is either a GMock matcher matching a `const std::string&` or a (Perl) regular expression - either of which is matched against the stderr output of `statement`.
+where `statement` is a statement that is expected to cause the process to die, `predicate` is a function or function object that evaluates an integer exit status, and `matcher` is either a gMock matcher matching a `const std::string&` or a (Perl) regular expression - either of which is matched against the stderr output of `statement`.
 For legacy reasons, a bare string (i.e. with no matcher) is interpreted as `ContainsRegex(str)`, **not** `Eq(str)`.
 Note that `statement`